Docs / For maintainers & developers / 04

 First-party provider allowlist — compute keys are restricted to Anthropic, OpenAI, Mistral, and MiniMax.
 Keys cannot be routed to arbitrary or third-party endpoints, reducing the surface for credential misuse.
 See Available models for the full list.

-Minimal local context — linked sessions publish repository origin, commit hash, target agent, and session timestamps.
+Minimal local contextlinked sessions expose repository origin, commit hash, target agent, and session timestamps to the launched agent and local MCP tools, not to the public project ledger.
 Direct key use skips that local session link.

 These safeguards are applied automatically.
 No configuration is required.